mttk/notes/general/attention/attention.md

 Producing the answer span in SQuAD:= predicting the start and end points of the span.

-The dynamic decoder is a faux state machine whose statei s maintained by a LSTM based model.
+The dynamic decoder is a faux state machine whose state is maintained by a LSTM based model.

 $$
 h_i = LSTM_{dec}(h_{i-1}, [u_{s_{i-1}};u_{e_{i-1}}])